Types of abortion restrictions in the United States: Limitations for minors under 18

 In around 37 states, a parental figure is required to have a say in a minor's decision related to abortion.
-Furthermore, in 27 states, one or both parents are required to give their permission to the minor.
+More specifically, parental consent laws require an unmarried minor to obtain consent from a parent or judge.
+In 27 states, one or both parents are required to give their permission to the minor.
+By age twenty, 40 percent of teenage women have been pregnant, 84% of which are unintended.
 Ten states require both parents to consent to medical abortion.
 Furthermore, a minor may not have the finances or transportation to seek an abortion.
 Since most minors are labeled as dependent on their parents' or guardians' tax forms, they most likely do not have the money to obtain an abortion.
 Also, if the minor is on their guardian's insurance, the guardian has access to the health insurance and information of the minor.
-It is estimated that around 350,000 United States teenagers under the of 18 become pregnant each year.
+It is estimated that around 350,000 United States teenagers under the age of 18 become pregnant each year.
 Of that population, around 31% of them have a medical abortion.

 Insurance limitations

 In twelve states, private insurance is restricted from covering abortion under their plans.
 In most cases, insurance only covers abortion if a person's life is endangered by a medical professional.
 If an underinsured or uninsured person seeks an abortion, they may need to pay out-of-pocket costs to receive the treatment needed.
-These limitations of the lack of insurance coverage greatly affect mostly low-income people of color.
-The average "abortion pill" cost around US$500.
+These limitations of the lack of insurance coverage greatly affect mostly low-income minorities.
+The average "abortion pill" costs around US$500.
 On top of that, under the Affordable Care Act passed in 2010 by congress, abortion is not required to be covered under the ten essential coverages.
 Government-run health insurance, such as Medicaid, can provide coverage for medical abortion.